 - ½ cup Greek yogurt

-- Fill regular-mouth mason jar with frozen strawberries, sliced banana, Greek yogurt, agave nectar and chia seeds.
+- Fill regular-mouth mason jar with frozen strawberries, banana, Greek yogurt, agave nectar (optional) and cranberry juice.

 - Remove the base of your blender's pitcher that holds the blade.
 Screw the base + blade, onto the top of your Mason jar.
 If it comes apart in pieces like mine, place the blade on top of the jar first then screw on the outer ring.
 (Make sure the rubber ring is in place between the glass jar and the blade to prevent leakage.
 Most likely the rubber ring will be stuck to the blade assembly.